vickneee/web-development-studies/studies/09 Using MongoDB with Node.js/worksheet.md

 # Using MongoDB and Mongoose with Node.js

+## Create a project with Node.js

 1. Create Node.js project

-Create a new folder called nodemoviedb and change directory:
+Create a new folder called nodeMovieDB and change directory:

 ```bash
 mkdir mongomoviedb